 It is very important to understand that these are suggestions.
 If you want to try either of these options, be sure to communicate with your healthcare provider and take them in moderation or as your doctor advises.

 If you feel sick, please do not hesitate to contact your provider.
-Many providers offer telemedicine options and can advise how you can treat your symptoms yourself or if you need more advanced care.
+Many providers offer telemedicine options and can advise you on how you can treat your symptoms yourself or if you need more advanced care.

 More to Read

-Medically reviewed by Chris D’Adamo, PhD.
+Medical contributions and review by Chris D’Adamo, PhD.